List of bus routes in Perth: Zero fare routes

-CAT routes are zero fare, circular services which operate in the central business districts of Perth and major regional centres Fremantle and Joondalup.
+CAT routes are zero fare, circular services which operate in the central business districts of Perth and major regional centre Joondalup.
 They operate every 5–15 minutes on weekdays, and every 15 minutes on weekends except for Joondalup CAT routes.
 Similar circular services also operate in the Midland and Rockingham central business districts, although the Rockingham service charges a fare.

 CircleRoute

 The CircleRoute is a circular service which operates in inner suburbs of Perth.
 Numbered 998 clockwise and 999 anticlockwise, it connects major hospitals, universities, schools, shopping centres, and all urban rail lines.

 High frequency routes

 Some routes numbered in the 900s are high frequency routes.
 High frequency bus services operate at minimum every 15 minutes between 7am and 7pm on weekdays, 8am and 7pm on Saturdays, and 9am and 7pm on Sundays.
 Since 2014, several high frequency routes have been introduced, and other routes have been renumbered to the 900s to indicate high frequency.

 Route 950 operates between Morley, Elizabeth Quay, University of Western Australia and Queen Elizabeth II Medical Centre.
 It is the highest frequency bus route in Perth, operating up to every minute in peak times, every 7–8 minutes off peak on weekdays, and up to every 10 minutes on weekends.
 When introducing the route, the Public Transport Authority marketed it as the Superbus.

 Route 960 operates between Mirrabooka, Edith Cowan University, Mount Lawley, Perth Busport, Victoria Park Bus Transfer station, and Curtin University.
 It is the second-highest frequency bus route in Perth, operating up to 5–10 minutes in peak times, every 10–20 minutes off peak on weekdays, and every 15–30 minutes on weekends.
 The route was intended to replicate the success of Route 950.